 - HCDE 547 – Academic Research Seminar

 In my second quarter, through both luck and intention, I’ve been able to establish a better balance for myself (which is not to say that I’m now managing gracefully but…).
 My core courses are again scheduled for Tuesdays and Thursdays, but begin earlier in the day.
 I’ve been able to stack other meetings and obligations on those days, which allows me to work from home on Mondays, nearly-every-other-Wednesday, and Fridays.
-As much as I genuinely adore my lab (I’ll have to post some pictures because we’re really making it cozy), I really struggle to focus in open-office settings—throughout Autumn, I was frantically trying to stay afloat with reading, writing, and research in evenings and weekends.
+As much as I genuinely adore my lab (I’ll have to post some pictures because we’re really making it cozy), I cannot focus in open-office settings—throughout Autumn, I was frantically trying to stay afloat with reading, writing, and research in evenings and weekends.
 Working from home gives me a space where I can settle in for long stretches of work and also removes up to two hours of (what was often physically painful) commuting time.
 And most importantly, I’ve been able to get back to my Friday therapy appointments.
 Graduate school is a great time to begin therapy and a pretty catastrophic time to abruptly discontinue it.

 This quarter, I’m enrolled in: